tencentyun/qcloud-documents/product/视频服务/游戏多媒体引擎/SDK 文档/Unreal Engine SDK/接口文档_intl.md

 ### Enable/disable a capturing device
 This API is used to enable/disable a capturing device.
-The devices is not enabled by default after a user enters the room.
+The device is not enabled by default after a user enters the room.
 - This API can only be called after a user enters the room.
 The device is disabled after the user exits the room.
 - Operations such as permission application and volume type adjustment come with enabling the capturing device on mobile.